gaikwadsanjeevv/System_Design/SD_README.md

 - In **Fail-Stop** - node remain halted permanantely and other node detects it.
 - In **Crash** A node halts, but silently.
 So, other nodes may not be able to detect this state.
 It can only identify when they communicate with it.
 - In **Omission** A node fails to respond to incoming requests.
-- **Byzantine failures**q occur when a node does not behave according to its specific protocol or algorithm.
+- **Byzantine failures** occur when a node does not behave according to its specific protocol or algorithm.
 This usually happens when a malicious actor or a software bug compromises the node.

 ### Exactly-Once Semantics
 - Multiple deliveries of a message: There might be a case for sending multiple messages due to network issue, but it could be a problem when it comes to bank trasfers, one bank may charge twice.